OSGeo/OSGeoLive-doc/doc/quickstart/gdal_quickstart.rst

  ls /home/user/gdal_natural_earth/HYP_50M_SR_W.*

-.. tip:: Open the file with a Desktop GIS like QGIS.
-And have a look.
+.. tip:: Open the file with a Desktop GIS like QGIS, and have a look.

 Get information about the raster data with gdalinfo
 ================================================================================